taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 No, AccelerateWP is compatible with cPanel and Plesk only.

-### Do you plan to enable support of Nginx server?
+### Do you plan to enable support of the Nginx server?

-This is a part of our very long term plans, thus not expected in the nearest future.
+This is a part of our very long-term plans, thus not expected in the nearest future.

 ### How will it help my customers?

 AccelerateWP is a complex solution to help your customers increase their WordPress site performance.
 AccelerateWP brings number of optimization features, like object caching, css and js preprocessing and website preloading.

-### How could I monitor Redis instances while using AccelerateWP Premium suite?
+### How could I monitor Redis instances while using the AccelerateWP Premium suite?

-Redis process is started for a user after activating AccelerateWP Premium Object Caching feature for at least one Wordpress site.
+The Redis process is started for a user after activating the AccelerateWP Premium Object Caching feature for at least one WordPress site.
 It is killed after AccelerateWP Premium Object Caching has been deactivated for all user's websites.

-Look through the processes list to check Redis status for a particular user:
+Look through the processes list to check the Redis status for a particular user:
 ```
  $ ps aux | grep redis
  awpuser  2662517  0.0  0.5 101096  8512 ?
 Sl   15:33   0:00 /opt/alt/redis/bin/redis-server unixsocket:/home/awpuser/.clwpos/redis.sock